SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 ~~~
 <__main__.Academic object at 0x7f4826fdff10>
-{'title': 'A new paper', 'day': 3}
+{'title': 'A new paper', 'date': 2018}
-[{'title': 'A new paper', 'day': 3}]
+[{'title': 'A new paper', 'date': 2018}]
-[{'title': 'A new paper', 'day': 3}, {'title': 'Another new paper', 'day': 4}]
+[{'title': 'A new paper', 'date': 2018}, {'title': 'Another new paper', 'date': 2020}]
 ~~~
 {: .output}

-The second use of `write_paper` in the example above shows that we can use
+The second use of `write_paper` in the example above shows that we can use a method by accessing it through the class, rather than through the object.
+This makes it behave more like a free function, meaning that the `self` parameter isn't automatically set and we need to pass it the value ourselves.
+This isn't useful very often, but helps us to see that member functions are not substantially different from free functions.

 ### Dunder Methods

 Why is the `__init__` method not called `init`?

 There are a few special method names that we can use which Python will use to provide a few common behaviours, each of which begins and ends with two underscores, hence the name **dunder method**.

-The most commonly seen of the dunder methods is `__init__`, but there are a few other common ones:
+The most commonly used dunder method is `__init__`, but there are a few other common ones:

 ~~~
 class Academic: